eggheaded/mood-board-search/README.md

 This release of Mood Board Search is available as a HTML/JS frontend app (“CAVstudio”) that works with a local Python backend.

 To run CAVstudio, you'll need on your machine:
-- Python 3.8.
+- Python 3.8.6.
 You can download it from [Python.org](https://www.python.org/downloads/).
+I recommend installing via miniconda and the conda-forge channel.
 - node v15+.
 Download it from [nodejs.org](https://nodejs.org/en/download/).
 We used node v15, but newer versions should also work.

 ### Setup